 One can tell from the unfinished condos existing near many of the beaches along the highway.
 Again, violence among rival cartels has led to plummeting tourism numbers despite the area being rather safe and sound for casual travelers.

 Mayors Number Two and Three — in Rosarito and Ensenada respectively — both informed us that Baja, across the board, has now become a textbook example of how to root out corrupt police officers.

 Every six months, cops are given psychological tests.
 There’s even the Tourist Police, the Policia Turistica, bilingual units just for visitors.
 According to the mayors, they receive special bonuses.

 Baja Has the Best Chinese Food in Mexico

 In Rosarito, eight percent of the population is Chinese, most of whom are direct descendants of original immigrants who came to work on the railroad toward the end of the nineteenth century.
 Some of the best Chinese food in Mexico is found in this area.
 Immigration is so commonplace that one can now fly direct from Tijuana to Beijing.

 Somewhere just off that same highway, one finds Puerto Nuevo, the legendary fishing village where lobster is king.
 Right on the ocean, Restaurante Villa Ortega can accommodate hundreds of folks throughout its tri-level establishment.
 I have never consumed tastier lobster burritos than I did at Villa Ortega.

-On the other side of Baja, right on the Sea of Cortez, sits the remote desert community of San Felipe.
-Fulltime retired Americans comprise almost one quarter of the population of 30,000.
+On the other side of the Baja Peninsula, right on the Sea of Cortez, sits the remote desert community of San Felipe.
+Fulltime retired Americans comprise almost one-quarter of the population of 30,000.
 Luxury real estate and timeshares abound.

 Technically, San Felipe isn’t even its own city, as the community is officially part of the Mexicali municipality, but the area has grown into a paradise for those who’ve left the US behind for good.